 - tiredness and loss of energy

-- persistent sadness

-- loss of self-confidence and self-esteem

 - difficulty concentrating

-- not being able to enjoy things that are usually pleasurable or interesting

-- undue feelings of guilt or worthlessness

-- feelings of helplessness and hopelessness

-- sleeping disturbance difficulties in getting off to sleep or waking up much earlier than usual

-- avoiding other people, sometimes even your close friends

 - finding it hard to function at work

-- loss of appetite

-- loss of sex drive and other sexual problems

-- physical aches and pains

-- higher use of tobacco, alcohol or drugs than usual

 - thinking about suicide and death

-- self-harm.
+- loss of self-confidence and self-esteem

+- loss of self-confidence and self-esteem

+not being able to enjoy things that are usually pleasurable or interesting persistent sadness physical aches and pains loss of appetite self-harm.

+- undue feelings of guilt or worthlessness - feelings of helplessness and hopelessness - sleeping disturbance difficulties in getting off to sleep or waking up much earlier than usual - avoiding other people, sometimes even your close friends - loss of sex drive and other sexual problems - higher use of tobacco, alcohol or drugs than usual.